 Semiotics is about how ideas are represented in culture

 Let’s say that you want to know how people’s ideas of ‘freshness’ are changing?
 You can ask people, but in our experience they will struggle to give you more than you know already.
 This is a cultural issue, so you need to use cultural analysis .

-We have worked with semiotics and discourse analysis for several decades and were the first to use it and promote it in Australia.
+We have worked with semiotics for several decades and were the first to use it and promote it in Australia.
+We conduct semiotics projects in Australia for international clients.
 We innovate and use semiotics in contemporary ways.
+Some examples:

 Sensory semiotics to assist packaging design for foods, beverages and pharmaceuticals